16aburnett/p5js_minecraft/README.md

 python3 -m http.server
 ```

-You should be able to play the game, by going to http://localhost:8000/.
+You should be able to play the game by going to http://localhost:8000/.